Larkollen: Surrounding area

+Larkollen in art and literature

 A 9-year-old's life on the island Kollen in the post-WW2 year 1945-46 has been described in an autobiographic children's book by Astrid Karlsen Scott, "Little House on the Fjord", published by Nordic Adventures Inc. in 2004.

 Larkollen in early 19th century has been described in 5 handcolored prints by John W. Edy, an Englishman who traveled widely in Norway and made a large number of prints from those times.

 Many of the stories by Elias Kræmmer take place in Larkollen.

 Larkollen is hometown of Marianne Ihlen, known as the subject of Leonard Cohen's song "So Long, Marianne".

+Notable visitors

 Norwegian royalty have visited Larkollen several times, on private visits.
-King Olav often sailed his 8mR "Sira" from Hankø on day trips to Larkollen and back in later years.
+King Olav often sailed his boat "Sira" from Hankø on day trips to Larkollen and back in later years.

 John Forbes Kerry, democratic candidate in the US Presidential Election in 2004, visited Larkollen several times as a teenager in the years from 1959–62, when his family lived in Oslo.
 They often came sailing, at first in a small BB11 "Bobolink", later in a new build Colin Archer design "Christiania".